oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 ## XSS Support in Angular

 Fortunately, Angular has a lot of built-in security protections.
 Angular treats all values as suspicious and untrusted by default, which is incredibly helpful because the framework automatically guards us against unintentionally creating vulnerabilities in our applications.
+Angular automatically removes any `script` tags so we won't have to worry about the original hypothentical example.

 Let's see some examples of how Angular protects us against XSS.